seredak319/flask-RSA-encrypted-communication/README.md

 #### Client A

 1. **Key Exchange (ClientA)**:
-    - ClientA generates a pair of RSA keys (public and private).
+    - ClientA uses generated pair of RSA keys (public and private).
     - The public key is stored in a file (`clientA.pub`) and is sent to the server for registration.

     ```python